iandreariley/pisa_visualization/README.md

 the old version, and [here][http://www.iandreariley.com/pisa_updated.html] for the new version.

+Also, if you're interested in the exploratory data analysis I did for this project, a link to those charts can be found [here][http://www.iandreariley.pisaEDA.html].

 ## Process

 The Pisa dataset is a large one.
 I noticed that it used a column for each question